AviatrixSystems/Docs/HowTos/privatemode.rst

 Prerequisites
 --------------

+- `Configure the permissions for Private Mode and GWLB-Based FireNet <https://docs.aviatrix.com/HowTos/aviatrix_iam_policy_requirements.html>`_.
+This is very important; you cannot deploy your Private Mode resources without these permissions.
+Please see sections 6 and 15 in the referenced document.
 - Upgrade to 6.8.
 - A Controller in AWS or AWS GovCloud.
 It is best to set up Private Mode from a new Controller that does not have any previously deployed gateways.
 Private Mode will not work if you already have gateways deployed in your Controller.
 - A version of CoPilot that supports Private Mode, if you want to send syslog or Netflow data to CoPilot from the gateways.